Tito–Stalin split: First letter

-On 27 March, Stalin sent his first letter, addressed to Tito and Kardelj, which formulated the conflict as an ideological one.
+On 27 March, Stalin sent his first letter addressed to Tito and Kardelj, which formulated the conflict as an ideological one.
 In his letter, Stalin denounced Tito and Kardelj, as well as Đilas, Svetozar Vukmanović, Boris Kidrič, and Aleksandar Ranković, as "dubious Marxists" responsible for the anti-Soviet atmosphere in Yugoslavia.
 Stalin also criticised Yugoslav policies on security, the economy, and political appointments.
-In particular, he resented the suggestion that Yugoslavia was more revolutionary than the USSR, drawing comparisons to the positions and the fate of Leon Trotsky.
+In particular, he resented the suggestion that Yugoslavia was more revolutionary than the Soviet Union, drawing comparisons to the positions and the fate of Leon Trotsky.
 The purpose of the letter was to urge loyal Communists to remove the "dubious Marxists".
-The Soviets maintained contact with Žujović and former minister of industry Andrija Hebrang and, in early 1948, instructed Žujović to oust Tito from office.
+The Soviets maintained contact with Žujović and the former minister of industry Andrija Hebrang and, in early 1948, instructed Žujović to oust Tito from office.
 They hoped to secure the position of the general secretary of the KPJ for Žujović and have Hebrang fill the post of the prime minister.

-Tito convened the KPJ central committee on 12 April to draw up a letter in response to Stalin.
+Tito convened the KPJ Central Committee on 12 April to draw up a letter in response to Stalin.
 Tito repudiated Stalin's claims and referred to them as slander and misinformation.
 He also emphasised the KPJ's achievements of national independence and equality. Žujović was the only one to oppose Tito at the meeting.
-He advocated making Yugoslavia a part of the USSR, and he questioned what the country's future position in international relations would be if the Soviet alliance was not maintained.
+He advocated making Yugoslavia a part of the Soviet Union, and questioned what the country's future position in international relations would be if the alliance between the two countries was not maintained.
 Tito called for action against Žujović and Hebrang.
 He denounced Hebrang, claiming that his actions were the primary reason for Soviet mistrust.
-To discredit him, charges were fabricated alleging that Hebrang had become a spy for the ultra-nationalist and fascist Croatian Ustaše during his captivity in 1942 and that he was subsequently blackmailed with that information by the Soviets.
+To discredit him, charges were fabricated alleging that Hebrang had become a spy for the Croatian ultra-nationalist and fascist Ustaše movement during his captivity in 1942, and that he was subsequently blackmailed with that information by the Soviets.
 Both Žujović and Hebrang were apprehended within a week.

 Second letter

 On 4 May, Stalin sent the second letter to the KPJ.
 He denied the Soviet leadership was misinformed about the situation in Yugoslavia and claimed that the differences were over a matter of principle.
 He also denied Hebrang was a Soviet source in the KPJ but confirmed that Žujović was indeed one.
 Stalin questioned the scale of KPJ's achievements, alleging that the success of any communist party depended on Red Army assistance—implying the Soviet military was essential to whether or not the KPJ retained power.
 Finally, he suggested taking the matter up before the Cominform.
-In their response to the second letter, Tito and Kardelj rejected arbitration by the Cominform, and accused Stalin of lobbying other communist parties to affect the outcome of the dispute.
+In their response to the second letter, Tito and Kardelj rejected arbitration by the Cominform and accused Stalin of lobbying other communist parties to affect the outcome of the dispute.